bhoriuchi/bookshelf-factory/README.md

-# .getResources([options])
+# .getResources([fetchOptions], [jsonOptions])
 ---
 .getResources is a function added to every model created that combines all of the functionality of bookshelf-factory.
-The function takes the same arguments as fetchAll because all its really doing is calling fetchAll with the generated relations and then removing any properties that are not part of the view
+The function takes the same arguments as fetchAll because all its really doing is calling fetchAll with the generated relations and then removing any properties that are not part of the view.
+By default jsonOptions are {omitPivot: true}

 <br>

 see bookshelf.js documentation on [fetchAll](http://bookshelfjs.org/#Model-fetchAll) for more information on arguments

-# .getResource(id, [options])
+# .getResource(id, [fetchOptions], [jsonOptions])
 ---
 .getResource allows you to select a single resource by id.
 In the background the function is using a where statement to match the id provided with the idAttribute set by the create process.
 The function takes the same optional options .getResources does